DexlerNG/chat-ops-deploy/readme.md

 # Chat Ops Deploy
-This is a backend service that aims connects to connect multiple chat platforms and provide a common interface to deploy applications from a chat platform to a CI/CI platform running your deployment script.
+This is a backend service that aims connects to connect multiple chat platforms and provide a common interface to deploy applications from a chat platform to aany CI/CD platform running your deployment script.

 ## Supported Commands
 - deploy <repo-name> <environment> <branch-name>